 Gain stages: one of the main characteristics of guitar tone is that overdrive is a welcomed phenomenon.
-While other instruments tend to break away from it to stay pristine clean, guitar players love breakup tones.
+While other instruments tend to stay away from distortion, guitar players love breakup tones.
 Thus, in the case you are after the 60s or 70s overdriven sound, you'll be getting what you need when cranking up a guitar amp.

 Built-in effects: some modern amplifiers add a range of digital effects to the usual reverb, chorus, and tremolo.
 With them, you can create unique sounds that can push your sonic boundaries further than you imagined.

 A Word Of Warning